DataDog/documentation/content/en/tracing/troubleshooting/faq_apm.md

 ## Trace metric related issues

-{{% collapse-content title="There are more traces in the Trace Explorer page than in other parts of Datadog even when scoped to the same query" level="h4" %}}
+{{% collapse-content title="There are more traces in the Trace Explorer page than in other parts of Datadog" level="h4" %}}

 This is an expected behavior <strong> if </strong> you do not have [custom retention filters][4].